webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 ====Event targets====

+Event targets are such objects as Document, Element, etc.

 Inheritance should not be described in the URL.
 Rather, all DOM objects, regardless of their "level" in the DOM, should reside on one level of the WPD URL structure.
 This provides for short URLs.
 So, we would have the following:
 * dom/HTMLTrackElement (''not'' dom/EventTarget/Node/Element/HTMLElement/HTMLTrackElement)
 * dom/Navigator